josevcm/nfc-laboratory/README.md

 # SDR nfc-laboratory v2.0

-A simple NFC signal sniffer and protocol decoder using SDR receiver, capable of demodulate in real-time the comunication with contacless cards up to 424Kpbs.
+NFC signal sniffer and protocol decoder using SDR receiver, capable of demodulate in real-time the comunication with contacless cards up to 424Kpbs.

 ## Description